cstratopoulos/camargue/README.md

 To get a sense of the
 layout of the code, a good starting point would be the documentation for CMR::Solver.
-To get an idea of how branching machinery is laid out, look at derived classes of CMR::ABC::Brancher, or the namespace CMR::ABC.
+To get an idea of how branching machinery is laid out, look at derived classes of CMR::ABC::BaseBrancher, or the namespace CMR::ABC.

 If you wish to browse the source code manually, I have tried to document it in a way that keeps header files compact and